 Terry returns to the UK and gets some disappointing news.

-My friend opened the door and looked out.
+His friend opened the door and looked out.
 "Terry, do you fancy calling at the pigs' bar for a drink before we go to see Joan Regan?"

 "What for, I've got another case of Amstel in my locker?"